-73 unmonitored regions and to assess the spatial and temporal variability which, to date, can only be poorly 74 resolved by empirical methods.
-Moreover, these approaches link the C exports from soils to the river network to 75 the terrestrial C cycle, and thus allow to directly assess the role of these C exports oin the terrestrial C budget, its 76 perturbation through land use, land use change and changes in land use, climate and atmospheric chemistry, and 77 its impact on the terrestrial sink for anthropogenic CO2 emissions.
-78 In this study, we use the LSM ORCHILEAK (Lauerwald et al. 2017), a branch of the IPSL-LSCE LSM 79 ORCHIDEE (Krinner et al. 2005), to quantify the DOC leaching from soils and its effects on the terrestrial C budget in Europe.
-ORCHILEAK not only simulates the vertical C cycling between vegetation, soils and 80 atmosphere in response to climate, atmospheric CO2 concentrations, and land use change, but also-represents the 81 82 lateral exports of DOC from soils to the river network as well as the reactive transport of that DOC through the river network.
-To our knowledge, only one study (Kindler et al., 2011) has estimated the soil DOC leaching flux 83 based on runoff and direct observations of DOC concentrations in the soil water for various locations across 84 85 Europe, Tand thus, this empirical assessment will thus be used for direct evaluation of evaluating the simulated 86 DOC leaching fluxes in this study.
-Further, we evaluate simulated against observed riverine DOC fluxes 87 which fluxes, which are available obtained from different water quality surveys and scientific publications.
-Assuming a realistic representation of DOC reactivity in the river network, which is to be evaluated against 88 89 observations as well, this model-data comparison of riverine DOC fluxes represents a valuable, and additional 90 possibility to assess the validity of simulated soil DOC leaching.
-So far, ORCHILEAK has been successfully tested and applied on large, near-natural river systems such as the 91 92 Amazon (Lauerwald et al. 2017, Hastie et al. 2019, Lauerwald et al. 2020), the Congo (Hastie et al. 2021) and 93 the Lena Rivers with a version also including some specific permafrost related mechanisms (Bowring et al. 2019, 2020).
-In this study, for the first time, ORCHILEAK is applied to, and evaluated for, the European river 94 95 network which is subject to direct impacts of agricultural land use, in contrast to more natural river basins.
-For 96 this reason, we devote special attention to manure application as an anthropogenic non-point source of DOC to 97 the river network, while we assume that for the period of simulation (1979-2012), due to the quality of sewage 98 water treatment, anthropogenic point sources of DOC are now negligible for most parts of Europe.
-Moreover, as 99 shown for instance by Meybeck (1986), DOC from sewage is highly labile and only affects concentration within 100 short distances downstream of water processing plants.
-Avoiding observational data from sites that are known to be directly impacted by sewage inputs, we are able to evaluate model performance with regard to fluvial 101 102 transfers of soil derived DOC, which is the focus of our study.
+75 In this study, we use the LSM ORCHILEAK (Lauerwald et al. 2017), a branch of the IPSL-LSCE LSM 76 ORCHIDEE (Krinner et al. 2005), to quantify the DOC leaching from soils and its effects on the terrestrial C 77 budget in Europe.
+ORCHILEAK not only simulates the vertical C cycling between vegetation, soils and 78 atmosphere in response to climate, atmospheric CO2 concentrations, and land use change, but also represents the 79 lateral exports of DOC from soils to the river network as well as the reactive transport of that DOC through the 80 river network.
+To our knowledge, only one study (Kindler et al., 2011) estimated the soil DOC leaching flux 81 based on runoff and direct observations of DOC concentrations in the soil water for various locations across Europe, and will thus be used for direct evaluation of the simulated leaching fluxes.
+Further, we evaluate 82 83 simulated against observed riverine DOC fluxes which are available from different water quality surveys and 84 scientific publications.
+Assuming a realistic representation of DOC reactivity in the river network, which is to be 85 evaluated against observations as well, this model-data comparison of riverine DOC fluxes represents a valuable, additional possibility to assess the validity of simulated soil DOC leaching.
+86 87 So far, ORCHILEAK has been successfully tested and applied on large, near-natural river systems such as the Amazon (Lauerwald et al. 2017, Hastie et al. 2019, Lauerwald et al. 2020), the Congo (Hastie et al. 2021) and 88 89 the Lena Rivers with a version also including some specific permafrost related mechanisms (Bowring et al. 90 2019, 2020).
+In this study, for the first time, ORCHILEAK is applied to, and evaluated for, the European river 91 network which is subject to direct impacts of agricultural land use, in contrast to more natural river basins.
+For 92 this reason, we devote special attention to manure application as an anthropogenic non-point source of DOC to 93 the river network, while we assume that for the period of simulation (1979-2012), due to quality of sewage water 94 treatment, anthropogenic point sources of DOC are now negligible for most parts of Europe.
+95 Making full use of the capabilities of the ORCHILEAK model, we study in detail the spatio-temporal patterns in DOC leaching and its quantitative contribution to the terrestrial C budget across Europe.
+We investigate how 96 97 specific climate zones in Europe differ with regard to seasonality in DOC leaching fluxes, which are 98 hypothesized to be controlled by hydrology, litter fall and temperature effects on litter and SOC decomposition.
+99 We will further try to quantify the effect of these controls in the different climate zones of Europe.
+Finally, we 100 strive to find out in which climate zone DOC leaching affects the terrestrial C budget the most.